Human feces: Black or red

 Feces can be black due to the presence of red blood cells that have been in the intestines long enough to be broken down by digestive enzymes.
 This is known as melena, and is typically due to bleeding in the upper digestive tract, such as from a bleeding peptic ulcer.
 Conditions that can also cause blood in the stool include hemorrhoids, anal fissures, diverticulitis, colon cancer, and ulcerative colitis.
 The same color change can be observed after consuming foods that contain a substantial proportion of animal blood, such as black pudding or tiết canh.
-Black feces can also be caused by a number of medications, such as bismuth subsalicylate, and dietary iron supplements, or foods such as beetroot, black liquorice, or blueberries.
+Black feces can also be caused by a number of medications, such as bismuth subsalicylate, activated charcoal, and dietary iron supplements, or foods such as beetroot, black liquorice, or blueberries.

 Hematochezia is similarly the passage of feces that is bright red due to the presence of undigested blood, either from lower in the digestive tract, or from a more active source in the upper digestive tract.
 Alcoholism can also provoke abnormalities in the path of blood throughout the body, including the passing of red-black stool.
 Hemorrhoids can also cause surface staining of red on stools, because as they leave the body the process can compress and burst hemorrhoids near the anus.

 Orange

-Stool may be orange due to excess β-Carotene intake from vegetables including carrots.
+Stool may be orange due to excess β-carotene intake from vegetables including carrots.